-- C. In the event where the Conduct Officer believes that Suspension or Expulsion could be an outcome, a Conduct Conference and/or Hearing will be convened at the earliest possible time, at the discretion of the Conduct Officer.
-Should it not be possible to resolve the case during the break, a conference or hearing will be held at the beginning of the semester. - D. If the student is known to be attending Marist during the summer sessions when an incident occurs, the case may be handled under the guidelines that apply during the regular academic year, and the Conduct Officer will hear the case.
-Any appeal of a decision made at this level that does not include Suspension or Expulsion will be heard at the beginning of the semester. - E. In the event of an extended College closure, the procedures established above may be followed.
+C. In the event where the Conduct Officer believes that suspension or expulsion could be an outcome, a Conduct Conference and/or Hearing will be convened at the earliest possible time, at the discretion of the Conduct Officer.
+Should it not be possible to resolve the case during the break, a conference or hearing will be held at the beginning of the semester.

+D. If the student is known to be attending Marist during the summer sessions when an incident occurs, the case may be handled under the guidelines that apply during the regular academic year, and the Conduct Officer will hear the case.
+Any appeal of a decision made at this level that does not include suspension or expulsion will be heard at the earliest possible time, but may be heard at the beginning of the semester.

+E. In the event of an extended College closure, the procedures established above may be followed.

-OFF-CAMPUS STUDENT INFORMATION
+OFF CAMPUS STUDENT INFORMATION